to the nervous system

 automatic responses to stimuli detected by the receptors in the organs of

-They are an important defence
+part of the brain - they are an important defence

-mechanism of our body eg
+mechanism of our body to prevent injury eg

-the hormone adrenaline to heighten your mental and physical response.
+the hormone adrenaline to heighten your mental and physical response

 If the intensity of light